dp-os/gez/examples/docs/src/en/guide/frameworks/vue2.md

 # Vue2

-This tutorial will guide you through building a Vue2 SSR application based on Gez from scratch.
-We'll demonstrate how to create a server-side rendered application using the Gez framework through a complete example.
+This tutorial will guide you through building a Vue2 SSR application from scratch using the Gez framework.
+We'll demonstrate how to create a server-side rendered application with a complete example.

 ## Project Structure